civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 35.3

-On application by a person **who is** entitled to support under a valid and subsisting financial support order, the Minister shall, in accordance with the regulations, provide the person with the prescribed information concerning any matter related to the making of an application under **section** 35.1.
+On application by a person who is entitled to support under a valid and subsisting financial support order, the Minister shall, in accordance with the regulations, provide the person with the prescribed information concerning any matter related to the making of an application under section 35.1.

 ### Section 35.4

 An application under section 35.1 or 35.3 may be made on behalf of a person by any other person or by a provincial enforcement service.

-> **Explanatory Note**:
-> Existing text of sections 35.3 and 35.4:
-> *Existing Text*:
-> > On application by a person entitled to support under a valid and subsisting financial support order, the Minister shall, in accordance with the regulations, provide the person with the prescribed information concerning any matter related to the making of an application under subsection 35.1(1).
-> > An application under subsection 35.1(1) or section 35.3 may be made on behalf of a person by any other person or by a provincial enforcement service, within the meaning of section 2 of the `Family Orders and Agreements Enforcement Assistance Act`.

 ### Section 109

 Paragraphs 36(c) to (g) of the English version of the Act are replaced by the following:

-**if** the recipient is domiciled in Canada and **habitually** resident in a province in which there is in force a law of general application permitting garnishment, attachment or diversion of pensions for the enforcement of financial support orders, the amount to be diverted shall be determined in accordance with the law of that province in force at the time of the diversion payment,
+if the recipient is domiciled in Canada and habitually resident in a province in which there is in force a law of general application permitting garnishment, attachment or diversion of pensions for the enforcement of financial support orders, the amount to be diverted shall be determined in accordance with the law of that province in force at the time of the diversion payment,

-**if** the recipient is domiciled in Canada and **habitually** resident elsewhere than in a province described in paragraph (c), the amount to be diverted shall be the amount required to satisfy the financial support order, up to a maximum of 50% of the recipient's net pension benefit,
+if the recipient is domiciled in Canada and habitually resident elsewhere than in a province described in paragraph (c), the amount to be diverted shall be the amount required to satisfy the financial support order, up to a maximum of 50% of the recipient's net pension benefit,

-**if** the recipient is domiciled outside Canada and the applicant is **habitually** resident in a province described in paragraph (c), the amount to be diverted shall be determined in accordance with the law of that province in force at the time of the diversion payment,
+if the recipient is domiciled outside Canada and the applicant is habitually resident in a province described in paragraph (c), the amount to be diverted shall be determined in accordance with the law of that province in force at the time of the diversion payment,

-**if** the recipient is domiciled outside Canada and the applicant is **habitually** resident in a province other than one described in paragraph (c), the amount to be diverted shall be the amount required to satisfy the financial support order, up to a maximum of 50% of the recipient's net pension benefit, or
+if the recipient is domiciled outside Canada and the applicant is habitually resident in a province other than one described in paragraph (c), the amount to be diverted shall be the amount required to satisfy the financial support order, up to a maximum of 50% of the recipient's net pension benefit, or

-**if** the recipient and the applicant are domiciled outside Canada and are **habitually** resident outside Canada, the amount to be diverted shall be the amount required to satisfy the financial support order, up to a maximum of 50% of the recipient's net pension benefit.
+if the recipient and the applicant are domiciled outside Canada and are habitually resident outside Canada, the amount to be diverted shall be the amount required to satisfy the financial support order, up to a maximum of 50% of the recipient's net pension benefit.

-> **Explanatory Note**:
-> Relevant portion of section 36:
-> *Existing Text*:
-> > Where
-> > a financial support order provides only for periodic payments and the recipient's pension benefit consists only of periodic payments, or
-> > a financial support order provides only for a lump sum payment and the recipient's pension benefit consists only of a lump sum payment,
-> > where the recipient is domiciled in Canada and ordinarily resident in a province in which there is in force a law of general application permitting garnishment, attachment or diversion of pensions for the enforcement of financial support orders, the amount to be diverted shall be determined in accordance with the law of that province in force at the time of the diversion payment,
-> > the amount to be diverted from the recipient's net pension benefit shall be governed by the following rules:
-> > where the recipient is domiciled in Canada and ordinarily resident elsewhere than in a province described in paragraph (c), the amount to be diverted shall be the amount required to satisfy the financial support order, up to a maximum of fifty per cent of the recipient's net pension benefit,
-> > where the recipient is domiciled outside Canada and the applicant is ordinarily resident in a province described in paragraph (c), the amount to be diverted shall be determined in accordance with the law of that province in force at the time of the diversion payment,
-> > where the recipient is domiciled outside Canada and the applicant is ordinarily resident in a province other than one described in paragraph (c), the amount to be diverted shall be the amount required to satisfy the financial support order, up to a maximum of fifty per cent of the recipient's net pension benefit, or
-> > where the recipient and the applicant are domiciled outside Canada and are ordinarily resident outside Canada, the amount to be diverted shall be the amount required to satisfy the financial support order, up to a maximum of fifty per cent of the recipient's net pension benefit.

 ### Section 110

   **(1)** The portion of subsection 37(2) of the French version of the Act before paragraph (a) is replaced by the following:

-    **(2)** Si le ministre estime que l'ordonnance visée au paragraphe (1) ne peut être modifiée afin d'y prévoir des **versements** périodiques ou qu'il n'est pas pratique de le faire, et qu'il l'a notifié au requérant et au prestataire, il est, sous réserve du paragraphe (3), procédé à une distraction de cinquante pour cent de la prestation **mensuelle** nette de pension revenant au prestataire jusqu'à ce que l'une des conditions suivantes soit remplie :
+    **(2)** Si le ministre estime que l'ordonnance visée au paragraphe (1) ne peut être modifiée afin d'y prévoir des versements périodiques ou qu'il n'est pas pratique de le faire, et qu'il l'a notifié au requérant et au prestataire, il est, sous réserve du paragraphe (3), procédé à une distraction de cinquante pour cent de la prestation mensuelle nette de pension revenant au prestataire jusqu'à ce que l'une des conditions suivantes soit remplie :

   **(2)** Subsection 37(3) of the French version of the Act is replaced by the following:

-    **(3)** Lorsque la distraction est faite en vertu du paragraphe (2), le requérant dépose annuellement auprès du ministre, dans le délai réglementaire, une déclaration écrite attestant qu'il est encore habilité à recevoir les sommes distraites, comportant les renseignements réglementaires et signée par lui en présence d'une personne appartenant à une catégorie **réglementaire**.
+    **(3)** Lorsque la distraction est faite en vertu du paragraphe (2), le requérant dépose annuellement auprès du ministre, dans le délai réglementaire, une déclaration écrite attestant qu'il est encore habilité à recevoir les sommes distraites, comportant les renseignements réglementaires et signée par lui en présence d'une personne appartenant à une catégorie réglementaire.

 ### Section 111